-(Update: December 2015) Reymer attended meetings of the Internet 2 group and the Montana Telephone Association conference to learn more about alternatives and opportunities available within the state.
-Reymer also participated in the Silicon Flatirons meeting with the FCC to represent libraries' concerns about fiber build outs and E-rate modernization.
-Reymer also attended ALA E-rate Task Force meetings at the 2015 ALA Annual Conference and USAC E-rate Training in Portland.
+Stay involved with and attuned to national and state initiatives related to broadband development during this time of significant national and state discussions related to broadband needs, in order to ensure that Montana libraries stay informed and have a voice.
+(Reymer) (Originally reported December 2015) Reymer attended meetings of the Internet 2 group and the Montana Telecommunications Association conference to learn more about alternatives and opportunities available within the state.
+Reymer also participated in the Silicon Flatirons meeting with the Federal Communications Commission to represent libraries' concerns about fiber build outs and E-rate modernization.
+Reymer also attended American Library Association's (ALA) E-rate Task Force meetings at the 2015 ALA Annual Conference and Universal Service Administrative Company E-rate Training in Portland.
 Changes in the program were a focal point.

-• Contribute to the planning for and implementation of the rewrite of the Montana Library Directory with a focus on current and future uses of this statewide library tool.
+Contribute to the planning for and implementation of the rewrite of the Montana Library Directory with a focus on current and future uses of this statewide library tool.
 (Leads: McHugh, Price)

-(Update: December 2015) An initial informational meeting was held in November during which the rewrite team comprised of McHugh, Price, Orban, McMullen, Flick and Colleen Hamer learned about the overall process.
+(Originally reported December 2015) An initial informational meeting was held in November during which the rewrite team comprised of McHugh, Price, Orban, McMullen, Flick and Colleen Hamer learned about the overall process.
 This team is now compiling a master spreadsheet of "user stories", based on the Agile project planning process, to share with the MSL IT staff that will be involved in the Directory rewrite.
 These user stories communicate what functions SLR-LD staff, Montana librarians and trustees and the general public would like to see in a new Directory.
 The list is due to the IT staff in December, with the technical work scheduled to begin in January.